 What is a Group Skate?

-Well it's this thing where a bunch of idiots with roller skates get together and go skate around.
+Well it's this thing where a bunch of folks with inline/roller skates get together and go skate around.
 Generally speaking it's just a good-time, but it's also a great excuse to get out of the house.

 When Do We Skate?

 We meet every week on Tuesday night around 7:45pm, and We Skate At 8!
 Truth be told, we actually NEVER roll out until 8:08pm, and once in a while we'll wait on somebody, but we like to start on time.

 Reason for showing up vary.
 Meeting new friends, getting some fresh air, getting a workout, training for a race, not training for anything, got nothing else to do, just visiting, you know... pretty much anything can be a reason to go skate!